mend/renovate-ce-ee/docs/reporting-apis.md

 # Renovate EE Reporting APIs

+Reporting APIs provide real-time data about the state of Orgs, Repos, and Pull requests that managed by Mend Renovate.
-Reporting APIs are available only on Mend Renovate Enterprise Edition.
+These APIs are available only on Mend Renovate Enterprise Edition instances running with a Postgres DB.

 **Version**: This documentation reflects APIs available in Mend Renovate Enterprise v7.0.0

+> [!IMPORTANT]
+> Reporting APIs are only supported for the following configuration:
+> - Mend Renovate Enterprise Edition
+> - Using PostgresDB for Renovate database

 ## Available Reporting APIs